 Fulminant colitis can present a risk of colon rupture and toxic megacolon, which causes the colon to become severely distended.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), some dietary measures may help relieve symptoms, including:
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), some

 - eating smaller, more regular meals, such as five or six small meals per day